Ever find yourself flipping through the latest edition of your Elle Decor, House Beautiful and drooling over all of the amazing home goods–

 BTW, table skirts are making a comeback!
 I was never into them, but I’m seeing them a lot these days.

-For clues when they don’t list their home furnishings, House Beautiful usually posts the vendors in the back of the magazine.
+For clues when they don’t list their home goods, House Beautiful usually posts the vendors in the back of the magazine.
 They’ve stopped being specific about which pages.
 Okay, we’ll deal.

 Now, I admit, having worked in this business solidly since 1991, I know a LOT of fabrics, but certainly not all.
 The name China Seas is in the back of the magazine and I seem to recall seeing the lumbar pillow and table skirt fabrics there.
 The umbrella company is Quadrille.
 The two collections are very similar.